TomHeaven/nccl-osx/README.md

 At present, the library implements the following collectives operations:

-- all-reduce
+- all-reduce 【Not working】
-- all-gather
+- all-gather 【Not tested】
-- reduce-scatter
+- reduce-scatter 【Working】
-- reduce
+- reduce     【Not tested】
-- broadcast
+- broadcast  【Not tested】

 These operations are implemented using ring algorithms and have been optimized for throughput and latency.
 For best performance, small operations can be either batched into larger operations or aggregated through the API.